ryancdickson/www.ccadb.org/cas/incident-report.md

 ### Report field definitions and expectations

-The following sections are intended to describe expected Incident Report and Audit Finding Report content.
+The following sections are intended to describe expected Incident Report content.
 All fields are mandatory for the corresponding report type, except when described below.

 If submitted by the CA Owner corresponding with the report, all fields included in the relevant template MUST be completed.
 Fields that are not applicable MUST be included in the report and identified as 'N/A'.